CochiseLinuxUsersGroup/Presentations/README.md

 31. Computer Directories Revisited - MajB
 32. VPN's - scrollturner
 33. What to do if Ubuntu Won't Boot - MajB
+34. How to Update Your Computer - MajB
+35. Synaptic Package Manager - MajB